 Stool testing (Shiga toxin enzyme-linked immunosorbent assay or specific culture media for E. coli O157:H7) is done in children with diarrhea and also adults who had a prodrome of bloody diarrhea; however, the organism and toxin may have cleared by the time of presentation.

-In atypical cases, ie patients who have not had preceding infection or who have recurrent disease, testing for complement factor gene mutations is recommended
+In atypical cases, that is, in patients who have not had preceding infection or who have recurrent disease, testing for complement factor gene mutations is recommended.

 Treatment of HUS